AdrienFabre/CV/README.md

 Curious about myself, others and the world - Native French - Conversational Russian

 A curious, self-driven and perseverant **Junior Software Engineer** who grew from studying vocational electronics up to a Master in business engineering, fascinated by technologies and languages.
 Derived from my passion and involvement in entrepreneurship, social innovation, and education, I built strong analytical, collaborative and adaptive abilities.
-I have just graduated from Makers software engineering bootcamp, I am looking for a role where I can consolidate and extend my programming knowledge, notably compiled language, while also gaining exposure to product management and DevOps.
+I have just graduated from Makers software engineering bootcamp, I am looking for a role where I can consolidate and extend my programming knowledge, notably in a compiled language, while also gaining exposure to product management and DevOps.
 A place where I can contribute to a culture of innovation, progress and diversity.

 **Tech Skills** : Ruby - Javascript - Test Driven Development - Object Oriented Programming - Agile